 The sensors are detected automatically after connection.
+The green LED on the RJ45 sensor connector then lights up permanently.
+If the sensor value is displayed permanently on the display, the green LED flashes.
 The sensor values are displayed directly on the "Control Panel" website: